+2. Termination for Cause Only

 - a.
-Termination for Cause Only - i.
-Employees who commenced their employment before July 1, 2019 discipline, up to and including terminated shall be for cause. - ii.
-For purposes of this policy, cause means: - a violation of an OCERS policy or procedure, including, but not limited to, policies concerning attendance, conflicts of interests, Discrimination and Harassment, social media, and use of electronic resources; - 2. insubordination, inappropriate conduct, or disruptive behavior; - 3. failure to satisfactorily perform the duties of one's position; - 4. an act of fraud, embezzlement, theft or any other material violation of law committed in one's capacity as an OCERS employee; - 5. intentional or reckless disclosure of confidential information; - job abandonment, including an unauthorized absence from work for more than three (3) consecutive work days, or failing to return to work after the completion of an authorized absence;

-7. failure to provide requested medical documentation supporting a leave of absence, or failure to return to work following an approved leave of absence.
+Discipline, up to and including terminated shall be for cause. - b.
+For purposes of this policy, cause means: - a violation of an OCERS policy or procedure, including, but not limited to, policies concerning attendance, conflicts of interests, discrimination and Harassment, social media, and use of electronic resources; - ii. insubordination, inappropriate conduct, or disruptive behavior; - iii. failure to satisfactorily perform the duties of one's position; - iv. an act of fraud, embezzlement, theft or any other material violation of law committed in one's capacity as an OCERS employee; - v. intentional or reckless disclosure of confidential information; - vi. job abandonment, including an unauthorized absence from work for more than three (3) consecutive work days, or failing to return to work after the completion of an authorized absence; - vii. failure to provide requested medical documentation supporting a leave of absence, or failure to return to work following an approved leave of absence.

-b.
+c.
 Appeal Procedure

 - i.
 An employee who wishes to contest a personnel action taken against oneself, may do so in accordance with this appeal procedure. - ii.
-Specifically excluded from the scope of appeals are: - Subjects involving an action by the Board of Retirement, administrative orders or policies, legislative mandates, or selection/appointment decisions and procedures which do not incorporate the provisions of these policies and regulations. - matters that the employee has other means of appeal including, but not limited to, matters which may be appealed through the Workers' Compensation Appeals Board; - 3.
+Specifically excluded from the scope of appeals are: - Subjects involving an action by the Board of Retirement, administrative orders or policies, legislative mandates, or selection/appointment decisions and procedures which do not incorporate the provisions of these policies and regulations.

+- 2. Matters that the employee has other means of appeal including, but not limited to, matters which may be appealed through the Workers' Compensation Appeals Board; - 3.
 Position classification; - iii.
 The appeal procedure shall consist of the following steps, each of which must be completed prior to any request for further consideration of the matter unless waived by mutual consent or as otherwise provided herein.